repaper/gratis/Sketches/README.md

 FLASH chip on the EPD evaluation board, display image from this FLASH and several other functions.

 Use the `h` command on the serial port (9600 8N1) to obtain a list of commands.
+Some of the commands are shown like `e<ss>` this *<ss>* represents a two digit FLASH sector number in the range *00..ff* (a total of 256 sectors).
+The 1.44" and 2.0" display images take one sector but the 2.7" displays take two ajacent sectors.

-When using the serial monitor on Arduino/Energia IDE any command that take a hex number as parameter need a `<space>` character after it, as the **Send** button will not automatically add a CR/LF.
+When using the serial monitor on Arduino/Energia IDE any command that take a hex number as parameter needs a `<space>` character after it, as the **Send** button will not automatically add a CR/LF.
 For single letter commands like the `t` temperature sensor read just type the character and click **Send**.